Get to know us

 Practice Expert

 Benjamin Kalkum is researching religion and gender norms, particularly masculinity norms, in Sub-Saharan Africa.
-He has worked in Ghana, Zambia, and Ethiopia on topics such as HIV prevention, early pregnancy, and sexuality education, always with a focus on the intersection of gender and religion.
+He has worked in Ghana, Zambia and Ethiopia on topics such as HIV prevention, early pregnancy and sexuality education, always with a focus on the intersection of gender and religion.
 For example, during his time in Zambia, he became curious about the teachings of local traditional marriage counsellors, and in Ethiopia, he investigated the potential of religion as a positive resource for SGBV survivors and the inclusion of religious actors in response programs.
-Benjamin has been a research associate to Project dldl/ድልድል since 2020.
+Benjamin was a research associate to Project dldl/ድልድል before joining IDVRM.

 Dr Mahmoud Ali Gomaa Afifi